Linburg–Comstock variation

 Linburg–Comstock variation is an occasional tendinous connection between the flexor pollicis longus and the flexor digitorum profundus of the index, the middle finger or both.
 It is found in around 21% of the population.
-It is an anatomical variation in human, which may be viewed as a pathology if causes symptoms.
+It is an anatomical variation in humans, which may be viewed as a pathology if it causes symptoms.
 It was recognised as early as the 1800s, but was first described by Linburg and Comstock in 1979.

 Signs and symptoms

 Although Linburg–Comstock variation remains asymptomatic, a number of case reports suggested that symptoms could develop after a forceful extension of the index finger with the thumb in a flexed position.
 Symptoms also develop from heavy and repetitive use of the wrist and forearm and can also develop in those who require fine and independent functionality of the fingers, such as musicians.

 This abnormality is clinically evident when the patient is unable to flex the thumb without flexing the distal interphalangeal joint of the index or middle finger or vice versa.

 Flexor tenosynovitis is a common finding in the patients with Linburg–Comstock syndrome.
 Another hypothesis is that anatomical variations, which in this case is an additional tendon slip, may act as space-occupying lesions and potentially contribute to carpal tunnel syndrome.